Strict local martingales and bubbles: C adl ag strictly positive strict local martingales

-Working with standard systems will allow us to derive for every strictly positive strict local $\p$-martingale the existence of a measure $\q$ on $\left(\Omega,{\F}_{\tau-},({\F}_{t})_{0\leq t<\tau}\right)$, such that the reciprocal of the strict local $\p$-martingale is a true $\q$-martingale.
-In Section \ref{app1} we will use this result to reduce calculations involving strict local martingales to the much easier case of true martingales. \\
+Working with standard systems will allow us to derive for every strictly positive strict local $\mathsf{P}$-martingale the existence of a measure $\mathsf{Q}$ on $ (\Omega,{\mathcal{F}}_{\tau -}, ({\mathcal{F}}_{t})_{0\leq t<\tau} )$, such that the reciprocal of the strict local $\mathsf{P}$-martingale is a true $\mathsf{Q}$-martingale.
+In Section~\ref{app1}, we will use this result to reduce calculations involving strict local martingales to the much easier case of true martingales.

-From Theorem 4 in \cite{DSbessel} and Proposition 6 \cite{PalP} we know that every continuous local martingale understood as the canonical process on $C(\R_+,\ol{\R}_+)$ gives rise to a new measure under which its inverse turns into a true martingale.
-The following theorem is an extension of this result to more general probability spaces and c\`adl\`ag processes.
-Its proof relies on the construction of the F\"ollmer measure, cf.~\cite{exit}; nevertheless we will give a detailed proof, since it is essential for the rest of the paper.
+From Theorem~4 in \cite{DSbessel} and Proposition~6 in \cite{PalP}, we know that every continuous local martingale understood as the canonical process on $C(\mathbb{R}_+,\overline{\mathbb{R}}_+)$ gives rise to a new measure under which its reciprocal turns into a true martingale.
+In the context of arbitrage theory, similar results have recently been derived and applied by \cite{FernKar} and \cite{Ruf} for continuous processes in a Markovian setting.
+Theorem~\ref{komplett} below is an extension of these results to more general probability spaces and c\`adl\`ag processes.
+Its proof relies on the construction of the F\"ollmer measure (cf. \cite{exit} and \cite{Meyer}); nevertheless, we will give a detailed proof, since it is essential for the rest of the paper.